Sweating Water Pipes – what does this mean? And is it bad?

-Ever wonder why your pipes are sweating?
-There’s actually a fairly simple explanation.
-As colder water flows through the supply lines into your home, it interacts with the warmer, more humid air inside.
+Sweating pipes might seem odd, but they actually follow a fairly simple logic.
+When colder water flows through the supply lines into your home, it interacts with the warmer, more humid air inside as it flows through the supply lines.
 The cold pipes attract the moisture in the air, creating a build up of condensation on the water pipes.
-If there’s enough condensation present, the pipes can drip onto the floor, creating puddles.
+As long as there is enough condensation present, the pipes can drip onto the floor, resulting in puddles.
 It’s essentially the same thing that happens to a glass of cold water on a hot and humid day.

 While this is a normal occurrence, it can lead to more moisture in your home.
 Depending on where your pipes are, it can also lead to damage of drywall, baseboards, and flooring.
 Luckily, there are ways to limit how much water is condensating on your pipes.